gjermundnor/gjermundnor_v8/README.md

 # Gjermundnor.no v.8
-My personal website, written in React, Redux, Sass and with webpack as compiler.
+My personal website, written in React, Redux and Sass.
+All bundled together with webpack.

 ## Status
 **Currently under development**
 *Date: 28.
 October 2016*